-“Did I Really Just Send That Photo on Snapchat?”
+“Did I Really Just Post That?!”
 The Social Media Guide for Teens

 Judging and preaching simply don’t work.
 Instead, challenge your teen with ADHD to use social media ethically in these ways.

 Many parents know little about what goes on beyond the electronic curtain of their teen’s smartphone.
-You may realize that Facebook and Twitter are as obsolete as the telegraph to teens now, and that Instagram and Snapchat rule, but you may not know why.
+You may realize that Facebook and Twitter are as obsolete as the telegraph to teens now, and that Instagram, Snapchat, and TikTok rule, but you may not know why.
 It’s about privacy.
 For parents, privacy means keeping one’s online business and identity to oneself.
 For teens, it means keeping whatever they put into cyberspace available to friends and followers, and away from prying adult eyes.

 For teens with attention deficit disorder (ADHD or ADD), social media is where impulsive thinking can lead to impulsive action.
 As apps have evolved, the time lag from thought to post has shortened.
-For ADHD kids, thinking before acting is the norm for pretty much everything, but mindlessness in social media can end badly.
+For ADHD kids, acting before thinking is the norm for pretty much everything, but mindlessness in social media can end badly.

 Though users could always limit access to Facebook and Twitter, both are geared toward openness.
 In contrast, Snapchat’s schtick is privacy, stealth, and impermanence.
 Photos, videos, and messages sent through this app disappear after a specified amount of time (1 to 10 seconds) and can be viewed only once.
 By the app’s design, one moment of bad judgment is supposed to exist for one moment.
 That’s why Snapchat is known among parents as the “nude-sending app.”